Creating an Energy Heel Truss

 For energy efficiency, some areas recommend an energy heel, or raised heel, so that there is not a cold spot in the intersection where the roof meets the wall.
 An energy heel raises the roof, and allows for more insulation to reach the outside wall.

-In this article, we will build build a basic gable roof over a 20' x 30' structure, create a single energy heel truss, then replicate the truss across the roof.
+In this article, we will build build a basic gable roof over a 20' x 30' structure, then generate energy heel trusses.

 To build the structure and roof

-2. With the Select Objects tool, select the left and right walls, then click the Open Object edit button.
+1. Using the Select Objects tool, select the left and right walls, which will be gable walls, then click the Open Object edit button.

 Selecting the Full Gable Wall option on the Roof panel of the Wall Specification dialog

-4. Select Build> Roof> Build Roof from the menu, and on the Roof panel of the Build Roof dialog that appears:
+3. Select Build> Roof> Build Roof from the menu, and on the Roof panel of the Build Roof dialog that displays:

 Roof panel of the Build Roof dialog

-• Check Build Roof Planes or Auto Rebuild Roofs.
+• Check either the Build Roof Planes or Auto Rebuild Roofs box.

 • Select the Trusses Framing Method.